 Analgesia is the medical word for pain relief.
-With PCA, you are able to give your own dose of pain medicine.
+With patient controlled analgesia (PCA), patients can give their own dose of pain medicine.

 How IV PCA Works